kenneth-huebsch/etherscan-telegram-bot/README.md

 # Outstanding questions
 What are start block and end block?
 Do you want me searching the from field?

 What info do you want in the message?
 What addresses do you want me to search?
 Can we do a test?

 # Todo
-Exclude db from being tracked
-get rid of global vars
+Can I get pepecoin v2 name instead of address
+Value of transaction
+wallet balance